-Virginia Tech requires that both a lock and a tag be used for lockout.
+Virginia Tech requires that both a lock and a tag be used for lockout activities in order to identify the lock for personnel protection, as well as to identify the person placing the lock on the equipment or system.
 Locks, tags, and lockout devices may not be used for any purpose other than lockout.
 Locks, tags, and lockout devices must be durable enough to withstand the environment in which they will be used.
 Locks, tags, and lockout devices must be provided by the department as needed for isolating, securing, blanking or blinding machines, equipment or processes from energy sources.

 Locks must be assigned, issued, and individually keyed for each Lockout Authorized Employee such that only the employee can install or remove their lock.
 Locks may be permanently assigned to an employee or locks may be generally available to employees provided the above conditions are met.
 Employees may use only their assigned lock(s).
 Locks and tags shall be applied to the disconnecting means by each person who will be working on the machine/system.
 Where this is not feasible, alternate written procedures must be approved by EHS to ensure effective protection.
 Locks, tags, and lockout devices must not be removed without permission from the Lockout Authorized Employee who applied them and are not to be bypassed, ignored, or otherwise defeated.

 Tags must be securely attached to the lock as a means of identification.
 Tags must be substantial enough to prevent accidental removal.
 The tag must show the name of the Lockout Authorized Employee applying the device, the date and time that work began, and phone or radio contact information.
 Tags must warn about hazardous conditions that may result if the machine or equipment is energized and must include a legend such as: Do Not Start, Do Not Operate, Do Not Close, Do Not Energize, or Do Not Open.
 Tags must be legible and understandable.